Patrick Ah Van

-Patrick Ah Van (born 17 March 1988) is a Samoa international rugby league footballer who plays as a er for the Oldham RLFC in RFL League 1.
+Patrick Ah Van (born 17 March 1988) is a Samoa international rugby league footballer who plays as a er for the North Wales Crusaders in RFL League 1.

 He previously played for the New Zealand Warriors in the NRL, and for the Bradford Bulls and the Widnes Vikings in the Super League.
 Ah Van also spent time on loan from Widnes at North Wales in the third tier.
-He also had another spell with the Vikings in the Betfred Championship and played for Villeghailhenc-Aragon XIII in the Elite 2 Championship.
+He also had another spell with the Vikings in the Championship and played for Villeghailhenc-Aragon XIII in the Elite 2 Championship.

 Early life

 Ah Van was born in Auckland, New Zealand.
 He is of Samoan and Chinese descent.
 His brothers Tom and Ralph are also rugby league players with Tom previously playing for the Warriors Under 20s, and Ralph an ex Vulcans player.

 Educated at Kelston Boys' High School, Ah Van played for New Lynn Stags and Te Atatu Roosters in the Auckland Rugby League competition before playing for the Mount Albert Lions in the Bartercard Cup.